wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 }
 ```

-And lastly our updated request looks like:
+And lastly, our updated request looks like this:

 ```javascript
 app.post('/inbound', async (req, res) => {